Nikolaus Storch: Doctrines

-A summary of Storch's teachings in Zwickau was made in a letter, dated 18 December 1521, to Duke Johann of Saxony.
-The letter was probably written by the new Lutheran preacher at St Mary's Church, Nikolaus Hausmann: “some men doubted whether the belief of the godfather can be of use in the baptism.
+A summary of Storch's teachings in Zwickau was made in a letter, dated 18 December 1521, to Duke John of Saxony.
+The letter was probably written by the new Lutheran preacher at St Mary's Church, Nikolaus Hausmann: "some men doubted whether the belief of the godfather can be of use in the baptism.
 And some think that they can be blessed without being baptised.
 And some state that the Holy Bible is not useful in the education of men, but that men can only be taught by the Spirit, for if God had wanted to teach men with the Bible, then He would have sent us a Bible down from heaven.
 And some say that one should not pray for the dead.
-And suchlike horrible abominations which are giving your Lordship’s town an unchristian and Picardish name.”
+And suchlike horrible abominations which are giving your Lordship's town an unchristian and Picardish name."

-In 1529, Melanchthon looked back to 1521 and described Storch's doctrines: “God had shown him in dreams what He wanted.
+In 1529, Melanchthon looked back to 1521 and described Storch's doctrines: "God had shown him in dreams what He wanted.
 He claimed that an angel had come to him and had said that he would sit upon the throne of the Archangel Gabriel, and would thus be promised mastery over all the earth.
 He also said that saints and the Elect would reign after the destruction of the Godless, and that, under his leadership, all the kings and princes of the world would be killed and the Church would be cleansed.
 He arrogated to himself the judgment of souls, and claimed that he could recognise the Elect.
 He simply laughed about Mass, baptism and communion.
-He invented certain worthless tricks with which he intended to prepare men for the reception of the Spirit: if they spoke little, dressed poorly and ate poorly and together demanded the Holy Spirit of God...”
+He invented certain worthless tricks with which he intended to prepare men for the reception of the Spirit: if they spoke little, dressed poorly and ate poorly and together demanded the Holy Spirit of God..."

 The Lutheran Mark Wagner listed eight articles of faith proposed by Storch, which included: a condemnation of the ‘Christian’ institution of marriage, whilst propagating the idea that ‘anyone can take women whenever his flesh commands him...and live with them promiscuously as he wishes’; a call for the communalisation of property; an invective against secular and ecclesiastical authorities; arguments against infant baptism - but not, incidentally, in support of adult baptism; condemnation of the ceremonies of the Church; and a proclamation of Free Will in matters of faith.